MrGiovanni/RadGPT/generate_reports/README.md

 </div>
 </details>

 Place the folder AbdomenAtlas inside this folder (RadGPTReportGeneration).
-You may use your own dataset, just rename and organize it as above.

 ## Generate structured reports from segmentation
 RadGPT uses deterministic algorithms to extract information from CTs and segmentation masks (tumor size, attenuation, location, interaction with blood vessels and organs, organ size, steatosis,...), and create structured radiology reports.